kaizen-ai/kaizenflow/sorrentum_sandbox/tutorial.sorrentum_dev_container.md

 - There are various files:
   - `db.py`: contains the interface to load / save Binance raw data to Postgres
-    - i.e., "Load stage" of an ETL pipeline
+    - I.e., "Load stage" of an ETL pipeline
   - `download.py`: implement the logic to download the data from Binance
-    - i.e., "Extract stage"
+    - I.e., "Extract stage"
   - `download_to_csv.py`: implement Extract stage to CSV
   - `download_to_db.py`: implement Extract stage to PostgreSQL
   - `load_and_validate.py`: implement a pipeline loading data into a CSV file and then validating data
   - `load_validate_transform.py`: implement a pipeline loading data into DB, validating data, processing data, and saving data back to DB
   - `validate.py`: implement simple QA pipeline

 #### Download data

-- To get to know what type of data we are working with in this example you can run:
+- To get to know what type of data we are working with in this example you can
+  run:
   ```
   > docker_bash.sh
   docker> cd /cmamp/sorrentum_sandbox/examples/systems/binance